hlorus/CAD_Sketcher/docs/integration.md

 When a sketch is active you can choose the convert type for it in the sidebar.
 By default this is set to None which means no native geometry will be created.

-> **INFO:** Setting this to something other than None will disable the sketch visibility so that it will only show when it's active
+> **INFO:** Setting this to something other than None will disable the visibility of the sketch so that it will only show when it's active

 ### Bezier Converter
 Converts the sketch to a bezier curve.